chhe/livecli/CONTRIBUTING.md

 ## Plugin requests

-Plugin submissions and requests are a great way to improve Streamlink.
+Plugin submissions and requests are a great way to improve Livecli.
 Requests should be as detailed as possible and dedicated to only a single streaming service.
 Information about the service as well as explicit URLs for live streams or recordings are encouraged so that the requested plugin can be easily implemented.
 Please be aware that plugins for streaming services that are using DRM protections will not be implemented.

 ## Pull requests